Janet Peoples

 Janet Peoples (born 1938) is an American screenwriter.
 She co-wrote the script for the 1995 Academy Award-nominated film 12 Monkeys with her husband David Peoples who has written a number of films, mostly science fiction or fantasy.
-Peoples and her husband also co-wrote the 1980 documentary The Day After Trinity, which was also nominated for an Academy Award.
+Peoples and her husband also co-wrote the 1980 documentary The Day After Trinity, which was also nominated for an Academy Award and won a Peabody award.